EdsonBueno/infinite_scroll_pagination/MIGRATION.md

 - `error` is now type Object? instead of dynamic.
 - `nextPageKey` was removed.
 You can use the `keys` field to compute the next page and `hasNextPage` to determine if there are more pages.
 - `isLoading` is a new field that indicates if a request is currently in progress.
+- `mapItems` and `filterItems` have been added to modify the items in a convenient way.